 Espetos de Sardinas

-Best at: El Palo district (Malaga), El Ayo (Nerja Burriana beach), La Carihuela (Torremolinos)
+Best at: El Palo district (Málaga), El Ayo (Nerja Burriana beach), La Carihuela (Torremolinos), Chiringuito Ayo (Nerja), any beach chiringuito with a proper wood fire

 Ajoblanco

-Best at: El Pimpi (Malaga city), Los Patios (Nerja), most traditional Malagueño restaurants
+Best at: El Pimpi (Málaga city), Los Patios (Nerja), Café de Paris (Málaga), most traditional Malagueño restaurants.
+The festival town of Almayate near Vélez-Málaga holds an annual ajoblanco festival in September.

 Porra Antequerana